Menu Close

 The criterion Explicit Keywords contains ancestors has a unique purpose, to identify a photo that has both a keyword and its ancestor explicitly applied, for example, People and People > Family > John.
 This can be handy when you’re adding more levels of detail to your keyword hierarchy and want to find photos where you’ve accidentally applied both a keyword and its ancestor.

-The Numeric Aspect Ratio criterion is defined as the photo’s width / height—a 10 x 8 landscape has numeric aspect ratio of 1.25.
-But because photos have an integral number of pixels in each dimension, their precise ratio may be slightly different.
+Use Numeric Aspect Ratio (the photo’s width / height) to search for precise ratios that may be slightly different from the standard crop ratios.
+Beware that since photos have an integral number of pixels in each dimension, their precise ratio may be slightly different than the standard crop ratio.
 For example, a 10 x 8 that’s 4543 pixels wide will have a height of 3634 pixels, which has an approximate ratio of 1.25014.
+So use the in range operator to include ratios that are a little smaller or bigger:

 Numeric Aspect Ratio in range 1.249 to 1.251